<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=613292948846495&amp;ev=PageView&amp;noscript=1">

 What is a construction loan?

 A construction loan is a type of home loan designed specifically for people building a new home.
-Unlike regular home loans (which are paid out in full upfront), construction loans are paid in instalments — usually called progressive drawdowns — as your build moves through key stages.
+Unlike regular home loans (which are paid out in full upfront), construction loans are paid in instalments — usually called progress payments — as your build moves through key stages.

 These stages typically include: